Skip to content

 Clearly define each director’s role and employment status in written contracts.
 For executive directors, ensure employment terms are in place, including salary and benefits.
 For non-executive directors, specify their advisory role and compensation structure.
 Regularly review these arrangements to maintain compliance with employment and tax laws.

 Many businesses hire directors to help lead and guide their companies.
 However, determining the legal status of these directors as employees or self-employed contractors is sometimes unclear.
 Getting this wrong can have major implications for tax, employment rights, and a company’s legal obligations.
-If a director is incorrectly classified, they may face unexpected tax bills, employment tribunal claims, or other legal issues in the future.
-This article explains the key factors that must be considered to determine whether a company director is legally an employee or operating as a self-employed contractor.
+If a director is incorrectly classified, the company could face unexpected tax bills, employment tribunal claims, or other legal issues further down the line.
+This article will explain the key factors that must be considered to determine if a company director is legally an employee or operating as a self-employed contractor.

 What is a Company Director?

-Before examining the employment status issue, it’s essential to understand what a company director actually is.
+Before looking at the employment status issue, it is important to understand what a company director actually is.
 A director is an officer appointed to the board of a company and is responsible for setting its overall strategy and direction.
 They have ultimate executive responsibility for managing the company’s operations and affairs.

 Directors owe key duties to the company, including: